San Juan, Puerto Rico Port Guide

 Cruise excursions can get expensive, especially if you’re traveling with a family, so I always value ports where there are lots of free things to do, and it’s a bonus if those activities are close to the port without requiring the cost of transportation.
 San Juan delivers on both of these fronts.

-If you do want to immerse yourself in learning, you can always purchase a guided walking tour like this that provides expert guidance and information at a low cost.
+If you want to immerse yourself in learning, you can always purchase a guided walking tour like this that provides expert guidance and information at a low cost.
 Or, you can go out on your own and at your own pace for no cost.

 Old San Juan